|

 errno-style error code. sd_journal_enumerate_data() and

-sd_journal_enumerate_available_data() return a positive integer
+sd_journal_enumerate_available_data() return a positive integer if

-a negative errno-style error code. sd_journal_restart_data()
+negative errno-style error code. sd_journal_restart_data() does

-doesn't return anything. sd_journal_set_data_threshold() and
+not return anything. sd_journal_set_data_threshold() and

 sd_journal_get_threshold() return 0 on success or a negative